barryclark/jekyll-now/_posts/2022-10-23-multi-task-learning-a-sentiment-analysis-example.markdown

 One simple approach is to frame a multi-label classification problem, which can be solved by building 4 binary classifiers.
 In this case, each classifier will be in charge of identifying one of the aspects within our interest, such as traffic lights.
 However, building multiple independent models can be tedious especially if there are dozens of aspects you need to work on.
 Given the fact that we aim to solve multiple problems with the same nature of image classification, is it possible for us to develop an all-in-one solution to simultaneously address all the problems?
 This leads to the topic of this article, **multi-task learning (MTL)**.

-The general idea of multi-task learning is to learn multiple tasks in parallel by allowing the lower-level features to be shared across the tasks.
+The general idea of MTL is to learn multiple tasks in parallel by allowing the lower-level features to be shared across the tasks.
 The training signals learned from one task can help improve the generalization of the other tasks.
 Let's take a look at an example using MTL for aspect based sentiment analysis.

 ## Problem Statement & Dataset